luxedo/spiky-clouds/README.md

 # Spiky Clouds
 This is a filter that converts images into spiky images.
-The image is created by drawing needles instead o pixels for each pixel value.
+The image is created by drawing needles instead of pixels for each pixel value.

-You get a crappy drawing of yours and transforms it into a spooky image:
+You get a crappy drawing of yours and it transforms the drawing into a spooky image:

 |Original|Spiky|
 |:-------------------------:|:-------------------------:|